The Counterfeit

 The saints repeatedly confirm this pattern.
 St. Athanasius preserved the faith in exile, not so that a small sect could glory in survival, but so that the Church's confession of Christ might remain intact for the whole world.
 Missionaries, confessors, and reformers throughout the Church's history show the same union: preservation of truth and outward mission belong together.

-This is also why saints never treat the remnant as a private refuge for the spiritually refined.
+This is also why the saints never treat the remnant as a private refuge for the spiritually refined.
 The remnant suffers to preserve what others still need.
 It guards doctrine, sacrifice, and grace not as private possessions, but as goods entrusted for the salvation of souls.

 The remnant does not keep the faith as a museum object.
 It keeps it as living fire meant to be handed on when God opens the way.